 1. Duchenne Muscular Dystrophy (DMD).
 Approval is not recommended due to the unclear clinical benefit of Vyondys 53 and lack of clinical efficacy data.
 Shortcomings of the clinical data with Vyondys 53 are numerous.
 In the pivotal trial, a minimal increase in dystrophin level was noted, but has not been correlated with a clinical benefit.
-Available data from the pivotal study did not provide any information to determine if Vyondys 53 provides a benefit in regard to cardiac and respiratory complications which contribute greatly to morbidity and mortality in patients with DMD.
-Further, there are concerns of renal toxicity with utilization of Vyondys 53, and available data do not support optimal timing for initiation or discontinuation of Vyondys 53.
+Available data from the pivotal study did not provide any information to determine if Vyondys 53 provides a benefit regarding cardiac and respiratory complications which contribute greatly to morbidity and mortality in patients with DMD.
+Further, there are concerns of renal toxicity with utilization of Vyondys 53 and available data do not support optimal timing for initiation or discontinuation of Vyondys 53.
 Vyondys 53 has not been proven to alter or delay disease progression in patients with DMD amenable to exon 53 skipping.
 A systematic review and meta-analysis of other exon skipping therapies (i.e., Exondys 51, drisapersen) does not show benefit of these therapies for DMD.
 The prescribing information notes that continued approval for this indication may be contingent upon verification of clinical benefit in confirmatory trials.
-FDA has required a post-marketing trial to verify clinical efficacy of Vyondys 53.
+FDA has required a post-marketing confirmatory trial to verify the clinical efficacy of Vyondys 53.
+This double-blind, placebo-controlled, Phase III study is estimated to be completed by November 2024; however, no study results are available yet.

 The efficacy of Vyondys 53 was evaluated in one published, open-label study in patients with DMD that is amenable to exon 53 skipping.
 Dystrophin protein at Week 48 and 6-minute walk test (6MWT) results at Week 144 were the primary clinical endpoints.
 Among the patients who received Vyondys 53 in Part 2 of the study (n = 25) the normal dystrophin protein increased from baseline (0.10%) through Week 48 (1.02%; P < 0.001).
 In individual patient biopsies at Week 48, the dystrophin level ranged from 0.09% to 4.3%, with a mean per-patient 16.0-fold increase in dystrophin.
 At Week 48, the mean level of exon 53 skipping increased to 18.6% (SD, 13.2%; range, 2.6% to 48.0%) vs. 2.6% (SD, 4.1%; range, 0.0 to 14.7%) at baseline.
-The percent dystrophin-positive fibers scoring increased from 1.4% (SD, 2.4%; range, 0.06% to 9.8%) at baseline to 10.5% (SD, 10.1%; range, 0.9% to 32.6%) [P < 0.001) at Week 48.
+The percent dystrophinpositive fibers scoring increased from 1.4% (SD, 2.4%; range, 0.06% to 9.8%) at baseline to 10.5% (SD, 10.1%; range, 0.9% to 32.6%) [P < 0.001] at Week 48.
 There was a mean per-patient 13.5-fold increase in percent dystrophin-positive fibers from baseline through Week 48.
 6MWT declined by 26.1 m, 64.6 m, and 99.0 m at Weeks 48, 96, and 144, respectively.
 When compared with a natural history external control, there was numerically less decline from baseline with Vyondys 53 (-99 m with Vyondys vs. -181 m in the natural history cohort); however, this difference did not reach statistical significance.
 Two patients in the Vyondys 53 group lost ambulation.
 The percent predicted forced vital capacity declined by 8.4% (92.7% at baseline to 83.8% at Week 144).